 When planning your initiative, it is helpful to identify and engage with your stakeholders.
 This should always include your beneficiaries, and might also include government departments, private organisations, other community organisations, and/or local governments.
 It is important to include community members, including Aboriginal and Torres Strait Islander people, in the planning and delivery of community initiatives.

-For more information about participatory approaches, visit the Community Toolbox Participatory approaches to planning community interventions and Principles for engagement in projects concerning Aboriginal and Torres Strait Islander peoples when working with Aboriginal and Torres Strait Islander people.
+For more information about participatory approaches, visit the Community Toolbox Participatory approaches to planning community interventions and Principles for engagement in projects concerning Aboriginal and Torres Strait Islander people.
 Further resources for working with diverse communities are available in the Grant Impact Guide.